 I don’t eat bread and don’t eat much pasta anyway, so it won’t be a huge change.
-I think I’m going to slowly replace any gluten containing things I go to use/eat with non-gluten alternatives/versions and so slowly integrate it, rather than binning everything in the kitchen cupboards with gluten in and having to restock in one go.
+I think I’m going to slowly replace any gluten containing foods I go to eat with non-gluten alternatives/versions and so slowly integrate it, rather than binning everything in the kitchen cupboards with gluten in and having to restock in one go.
 That sounds majorly stressful and overwhelming!

 I’ll keep you posted on how it goes, although I suspect it could take a good month or two before I start to see any differences.

 See a newer blog: 9 of My Thyroid Symptoms That Improved by Going Gluten-Free

 You can click on the hyperlinks in the above post to learn more and see references to information given.

 Have you tried going gluten-free?

 Rachel Hill is the highly ranked and multi-award winning thyroid patient advocate, writer, speaker and author behind The Invisible Hypothyroidism.
 Her thyroid advocacy work includes authoring books, writing articles, blogging and speaking on podcasts, as well as being a board member for The American College of Thyroidology and The WEGO Health Patient Leader Advisory Board.
 Rachel has worked with The National Academy of Hypothyroidism, The BBC, The Mighty, Yahoo, MSN, ThyroidChange and many more.
 She is well-recognised as a useful contributor to the thyroid community and has received multiple awards and recognitions for her work and dedication.
 She has authored two books: ‘Be Your Own Thyroid Advocate‘ and ‘You, Me and Hypothyroidism‘.
 Rachel is British, but advocates for thyroid patients on a global scale.